alexandrebsilva/disk-data-analysis/readme.md

 # Disk Space Analysis

-This is the solution of a Hacker Rank challhenge called Disk Space Analysis
+This is the solution of a Hacker Rank challhenge called **Disk Space Analysis**

 ## Usage

-The examples of usage can be found on the test/segment.test.js
+The examples of usage can be found on **test/segment.test.js**

 The tests were based some samples from the challenge

+It will also show the test coverage of lines

 ## Prerequisites